telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ### Restore Scroll Positions

 In some scenarios, the Grid scroll position may be reset when the widget is rebound.
 If you want to avoid this behavior, save the scroll position in the [`dataBinding`](/api/javascript/ui/grid#events-dataBinding) event and restore it in the [`dataBound`](/api/javascript/ui/grid#events-dataBound) event.
 The scrollable container is `div.k-grid-content` and you can retrieve it as a child element of the widget [`wrapper`]({% slug widgetwrapperandelement_references_gettingstarted %}).
+If virtual scrolling is enabled, the scrollable data container is `div.k-virtual-scrollable-wrap` and it is scrolled only horizontally.

 ###### Example